-Clicking on the Edit button allows you to make changes to all or part of an existing route.
-The Edit button is only enabled when a route is first selected and then one or more route legs are selected in the route leg list.
-Refer to Editing a Route for more information.
+Clicking the Edit button allows you to make changes to all or part of an existing route.
+This button is only enabled when a route is first selected then one or more route legs are selected in the route leg list.
+Refer to the Editing a Route article for further information.

-Clicking the Save button brings up the Save Route group, allowing you to enter your desired save options.
+Clicking the Save button brings up the Save Route group.
+This allows you to enter your desired save options.

 The Apply button applies the selected route to the Map.
-The Map updates, displaying the applied route in red and the GUI reverts to the Plan screen.
+The Map updates to display the applied route in red and the GUI reverts to the Plan screen.

 Apply and Compute Button

 The Apply & Compute button applies the selected route to the Map and begins computing the flight plan.
-The Map updates, displaying the applied route in red and the GUI reverts to the Reports screen, where the computed flight plan is displayed.
+The Map updates to display the applied route in red and the GUI reverts to the Reports screen, where the computed flight plan is displayed.

-Clicking on the Delete button deletes the selected route in the list.
+Clicking the Delete button deletes the selected route in the list.

 Each leg of the generated flight includes a provision for a flight level to be entered for it.
 The Flight Level fields are located to the right of the corresponding leg.
 Clicking in the field enables it for data entry.
 The flight level that you enter corresponds to the waypoint listed to the left of it in the To column.

-To illustrate, in the example below, the flight level for the leg from waypoint HEMIS to waypoint FNT is entered as 380.
-This means that at waypoint HEMIS, the pilot begins to ascend from flight level 320 (the flight level entered for the previous leg) so that the aircraft is at flight level 380 by the time waypoint FNT is reached.
-In order to specify a flight level you must enter a min and max altitude to keep it at that flight level.
+In the example below, the flight level for the leg from waypoint HEMIS to waypoint FNT is entered as 380.
+This means that at waypoint HEMIS, the pilot begins to ascend from Flight Level 320 (the flight level entered for the previous leg) so that the aircraft is at flight level 380 by the time waypoint FNT is reached.
+In order to specify a flight level, you must enter a minimum and maximum altitude to keep it at that flight level.

 The Profile list displays all available cruise profiles for the selected aircraft.

 Information on the selected route is displayed on the Information Panel.
-Select the print icon to print this information if required.
+Selecting the print icon allows you to print this information.